unnati914/Predicting-Graduate-Admissions-using-ML/README.md

 Multiple Linear Regression
 Polynomial Regression
 Decision Trees
-It seems that Multiple Linear Regression is the most accurate of the 3 methods and will be used to predict the future applicant's chances of admission.
+It seems that Multiple Linear Regression is the most accurate of the 3 methods and will be used to predict the future applicant's chances of admission and CGPA is the most important parameters that affect the chance of admission .